 I'm a real cheese lover.
 When there is a slight smell of foot sweat in the fridge, then you know there is something good to look forward to!
 If someone asks me if I want a sweet dessert or a good cheese, I don't have to think long.
 Just imagine a piece of Comté with grated truffle, toasted nuts and browned butter...
 Maybe it's actually that my love of cheese is one of the reasons why Switzerland is one of my favorite countries in Europe.

 For me, no country in the world is as associated with cheese as Switzerland.
 Here they stick to the old cheese recipes and create the most fantastic cheeses from local ingredients.
 Many of the cheeses are named after the village or region where the cheese is made.
 The charming little village of Gruyère is no exception.
 Gruyère is one of the most classic hard cheeses from Switzerland and the big yellow cheeses have been made here for over 900 years.
-So, what does a cheese lover do on a driving holiday in Switzerland?
+So, what does a cheese lover do on a road trip in Switzerland?
 Going to the source of course!

 The village of Gruyère is really just a hill with a single street leading to the village castle.
 And not entirely unexpectedly, the city revolves entirely around cheese.
 Every single restaurant serves cheese fondue and you can buy stuffed animals that look like black and white furry cows with Swiss flags.
 In order not to end up in a cheese coma before the fun started, we started our visit to the cheese factory.